Criminal Injury Claims (CICA)

 Contact us today

-In order to give you the best possible chance of making a successful claim, you should seek the help and advice of our specialist personal injury solicitors who will help make a winning case.
-We’ve help countless victims gain the compensation they deserve, now it’s your turn.
+In order to give you the best possible chance of making a successful criminal injury claim, you should seek the help and advice of our specialist personal injury solicitors who will help make a winning case.
+We’ve helped countless victims gain the compensation they deserve, now it’s your turn.
 Call us on 0800 027 2557 or fill out our online contact form.